Banner by Aadler

 It’s wrenching, shocking, shatteringly disorienting.
 Robson’s hands are on me, holding me down as I struggle to lurch upright, and a frantic look around shows me Nairi likewise keeping Ryan in his chair.
 Ryan is fighting harder, but Nairi is immovable.
 “Calm, calm,” Mateo says to us, a light sweat beading his temples.
 “It’s okay, I know that was intense, and pulling you out so quickly must have been upsetting, but trust us, you’re all right.”
 He keeps on, repeating the words in a clinically soothing tone, while I sag back and try to tell my heart to stop hammering.

 Ryan’s eyes settle on me, and he relaxes back into his chair.
 I realize we’re still in the library, and somehow we haven’t attracted any attention from the other patrons; is this because our visitors pacified us so quickly, or is there some kind of masking spell in effect?
 Either could be true, or both.
 I’m coming to terms with the situation quickly enough, possibly because I have a relatively passive personality.
 Ryan, more fundamentally oriented toward active response, needs a few more seconds to take it all in.
-He takes a breath, centering himself by deliberate choice, and says to Robson, “Guided dreaming?”
+He takes a breath, centering himself by conscious decision, and says to Robson, “Guided dreaming?”

 Robson smiles.
 “Something of that type,” he replies.
 “We find it helpful on occasion.”